pajbot/pajbot/docs/variables.md

 `or_else` - if the previous filter failed, return what is specified
 `or_broadcaster`/`or_streamer` - if the previous filter failed, return the streamer's name
 `slice` - slice the string like a python3 string - see https://www.digitalocean.com/community/tutorials/how-to-index-and-slice-strings-in-python-3 (NOTE: We don't support what they call 'stride')

+### Math - add, subtract, multiply, divide

+- `add` - tries to convert the variable result into an integer, then adds it to the defined filter argument - e.g `$(kvi:active_subs|add(5))` would add 5 to the amount of active subs you have.
+- `subtract` - tries to convert the variable result into an integer, then subtracts the filter argument from it - e.g. `$(kvi:active_subs|subtract(5))` would subtract 5 from the amount of subs you have.
+- `multiply` - tries to convert the variable result into an integer, then multiplies it by the filter argument - e.g. `$(kvi:active_subs|multiply(5))` would multiply the amount of subs you have by 5.
+- `divide` - tries to convert the variable result into an integer, then divides it into the defined filter argument - e.g. `$(kvi:active_subs|divide(5))` would divide the amount of subs you have into 5.

 # Special Substitutions